mrward/mrward.github.com/source/_posts/2019-10-06-NuGetSupportInVisualStudioMac8-3.markdown

 {% img /images/blog/NuGetSupportInVisualStudioMac8-3/ManageNuGetPackagesUpdatesTab.png 'Manage NuGet Packages - Updates tab' 'Manage NuGet Packages - Updates tab' %}

-The Updates tab shows the **Current Version** installed.
-If multiple versions of the packages are installed, then this will display 'Multiple' with an information icon where information about the projects and versions can be viewed in a tooltip.
-Otherwise the installed package version is displayed.
+The Updates tab shows the **Current Version** of the NuGet package installed on the right hand side of the dialog.
+If multiple versions of the packages are installed across the solution, then this will display **Multiple** with an information icon where information about the projects and versions can be viewed in a tooltip.

 {% img /images/blog/NuGetSupportInVisualStudioMac8-3/UpdatesTabMultipleVersions.png 'Manage NuGet Packages - Updates tab - Multiple versions installed' 'Manage NuGet Packages - Updates tab -  Multiple versions installed' %}